kbrowngithub/Project3/README.md

 ---

 ## Site Organization
 1. Landing page contains a nav bar with Friends, Recipe, New User, Panty, Login/out buttons.
+Two central buttons will show either drinks that can be made from ingriedents in pantry or meals that can be.

 2. Friends: Lists saved contacts, button to add a contact.
 Button routes to Invite page where an email or mobile number can be entered along with the contact name and a message to send.
 A send button initiates the text or email send and saves the contact to the list.

-3. Recipe:

-4. Pantry

-5. New User

-6. Login/Logout

-7. Drink Recipes / Food Recipes
+3. Recipe: Shows saved recipes, both for food and drinks.
+Also has area to include your own recipes.

+4. Pantry: Lists all ingredients in pantry.
+These ingredients are used to pull in recipes that you can make.

+5. New User: If you haven't been in the system before, this is where you need to go.

+6. Login/Logout: Pantry will not populate without logging in.

 ---